More than just software: Your team for carbon accounting

 - Comparability: Enables comparison of environmental performance between different production processes and manufacturers.

-2. What is the cradle to grave approach in PCF?
+2. What is the cradle to grave approach to a PCF?

 The Cradle to Grave-approach extends the consideration to the entire life cycle of a product, including the use and disposal phase.